 The airline Hawaiian operates flights between the islands.
-At the airport, they were playing Hawaiian music (songs were usually about the ocean, the sun shining, and pearly shells on the beach), and the flight attendants were all wearing flowery Hawaiian shirts.
+At the airport, they were playing Hawaiian music (songs were about the ocean, the sun shining, pearly shells on the beach etc), and the flight attendants were all wearing floral print shirts.

-When the plane landed in Hilo, it was raining heavily.
+Big Island, as the name suggests, is the biggest island in Hawaii.
+The geology is very varied, there's an active volcano, and you can go skiing and swimming at the beach in the same day.
 The weather on Big Island divides the island in half.
 The Hilo side is mostly rainy while the Kona side is mostly sunny.
-And unlike Oahu, there's not much public transport so on Big Island renting a car is the only way to get around.
+And unlike Oahu, there's not much public transport so on Big Island renting a car is the main way to get around.

 Kilauea is the most active volcano in Hawaii.
 The area around it is called Hawaii Volcanoes National Park, where you can see roads that were cut off by lava, hike through trails with volcanic vents, or observe the active crater from a distance.